fgarada1/California_Optimized_Travel/README.md

 Note: We were unable to run our code on the inital dataset, so we used a smaller dataset of the city of Oldenburg.

-"The README clearly and succintly describes the following:
-The linkage and location of all major code, data, results, and deliverable files.

-The necessary commands to run the assignment are well described and include instructions for selecting the input dataset and output location

-The test suite is well described and instructions on how to reproduce the tests are provided."

 Code:
 All algorithms can be accessed from main.cpp.
 To first initialize the graph, create a graph object in main.cpp and link the appropriate files as shown: